ptrkvsky/portfolio-2023/README.md

 1. **Prettier** - Prettier is an opinionated code formatter that helps maintain a consistent code style across your project.

 2. **GreenSock Animation Platform (GSAP)** - GSAP is a powerful and flexible JavaScript animation library for creating smooth and interactive animations in web applications.

+3. **Fontsource** - The Fontsource project simplifies using Google Fonts and other open-source fonts.
+It provides npm modules you can install for the fonts you want to use.

 ## Lighthouse Audit